blu3-65b/blu3-65b/README.md

-# This blu3 - I work with Java and C#, and am learning C and C++.
+# This blu3 - I work with Java and C#, am learning C and C++, and am writing my own language, Aperture.
 Nearly all of my projects are private.

 # Currently working on:
  - Ravine, a 2d Java game engine framework with easy-to-use sprites and sounds (private until completion)